 Christmas 1941 came just weeks after the devastating attack on Pearl Harbor dragged America into World War II.
 We talk to historian Stanley Weintraub about how America was getting ready for war while trying to celebrate the holiday season.

-Stanley Weintraub, historian, author of Pearl Harbor Christmas: A world at war 1941
+Stanley Weintraub, historian, author of Pearl Harbor Christmas: A World at War, December 1941

 This year, many families will spend the holidays with family members away, in combat in Iraq and Afghanistan.
 It’s tough being on the battlefield at any time of year, but during Christmas it’s especially hard.
 We talk to a historian and author about one Christmas, in 1944, when American soldiers spent a freezing holiday in the Ardennes forest, fighting for their lives against Hitler’s army during the Battle of the Bulge; and how a general’s prayers could have been the key to turning the tide in the Allies’ favor.